Don’t get duped by ‘whole grain’ decoys’ deceptive labels

 1. Just because bread is brown doesn’t mean it’s made from whole grains.
 Just because bread looks white doesn’t mean it’s made from white flour.
 Its color doesn’t matter, its content does.
 So, always read the ingredient list.

-2. For bread to be labeled “whole wheat,” it needs to contain 100 percent whole-wheat flour.
+2. For bread to be labeled “whole wheat,” it must contain 100 percent whole-wheat flour.
 But other labels like “multigrain” or “seven grain” don’t need to follow the same rules.
 So, check the label and make sure the first ingredient is whole wheat flour or another whole grain flour.

 • Buckwheat